 Within This Page

-The different types of warehouses include:
+There are different types of warehouses including:

 Heated and unheated general warehouses—provide space for bulk, rack, and bin storage, aisle space, receiving and shipping space, packing and crating space, and office and toilet space;

 Refrigerated warehouses—preserve the quality of perishable goods and general supply materials that require refrigeration.
 Includes freeze and chill space, processing facilities, and mechanical areas; and

 Controlled humidity (CH) warehouses—similar to general warehouses except that they are constructed with vapor barriers and contain humidity control equipment to maintain humidity at desired levels.

 Special-designed warehouses meeting strict requirements can also provide liquid storage (fuel and nonpropellants), flammable and combustible storage, radioactive material storage, hazardous chemical storage, and ammunition storage.